 The arguments in Wynne largely followed the outline above, with an important exception.
 The taxpayer argued that the dormant Commerce Clause requires Maryland to eliminate double taxation of their interstate commerce for the simple reason that Maryland is their state of residence.
 But the Court’s dormant Commerce Clause doctrine does not clearly support the interpretation that the state of residence must eliminate double taxation.
 Nor is such an interpretation needed for the Wynnes to win their case.
 Rather than requiring elimination of double taxation, the dormant Commerce Clause prohibits states from discriminating against interstate commerce.
 We show that Maryland discriminates against interstate taxation, and this discrimination would persist even if no other states imposed taxes.
 It is, therefore, independent of any double taxation that arises under the Maryland tax, and it is also independent of any action other states take.
 Double taxation is not the focus of the dormant Commerce Clause, and avoiding double taxation is not the same as not discouraging cross-border commerce.
 As we show, a state can discourage cross-border commerce even though there is no double taxation, and double taxation can occur without discouraging cross-border commerce.

 Knoll, Michael S. and Mason, Ruth, "Comptroller v.
 Wynne: Internal Consistency, a National Marketplace, and Limits on State Sovereignty to Tax" (2015).
-Faculty Scholarship.
+Faculty Scholarship at Penn Carey Law.
 1537.

 Constitutional Law Commons, Jurisprudence Commons, Law and Economics Commons, State and Local Government Law Commons, Taxation-State and Local Commons

 163 U. Pa.
 L. Rev. Online 267 (2015)